m-ary-t/CA03---Decision-Tree-Algorithm/README.md

    - Education level

+   - Education Years

    - Work class

    - Age

-All variables were provided in bins and encoding was done before model training.
+All variables were provided in bins and encoding was performed before model training.

 ## Methodology
 1. Data Preparation